 Applicability

-3 The ITU Code of Conduct applies to any ITU event, which shall include meetings, conferences and symposia, assemblies, receptions, scientific and technical events, expert meetings, workshops, exhibits, side events and any other forum organized, hosted or sponsored in whole or part by ITU wherever it takes place, and any event or gathering that takes place on ITU premises whether or not ITU is organizing, hosting or sponsoring.
+3 The Code of Conduct at ITU events (hereinafter referred to as the ITU Code of Conduct) applies to any ITU event, which shall include meetings, conferences and symposia, assemblies, receptions, scientific and technical events, expert meetings, workshops, exhibits, side events and any other forum organized, hosted or sponsored in whole or part by ITU wherever it takes place, and any event or gathering that takes place on ITU premises whether or not ITU is organizing, hosting or sponsoring.

 4 The ITU Code of Conduct applies to all participants at an ITU event, including all persons attending or involved in any capacity in an ITU event.